DhandyF/crm/README.md

 # CRM-UI

 CRM-UI is a web-based CRM (Customer Relationship Management) dashboard application developed using **Vue 2**, **Vuex**, **Axios**, and **Bootstrap 5**.
-This project is designed to simulate a simple CRM system with essential features like viewing contacts, filtering them, simulating VoIP calls, and logging those calls.
+This project is designed to simulate a simple CRM system with essential features like viewing contacts, filtering them, mark/unmark contact as favorite, simulating VoIP calls, and logging those calls.

 It also includes a `Dockerfile` and `docker-compose.yml` to help users quickly run the app inside containers.